anthonydevelops/anthonydevelops/README.md

 # Anthony Campos --@anthonydevelops

 Hi, I'm Anthony--a Publisher Integration Engineer at Epsilon working on resolving publisher issues and creating internal tools to support the media team.
-A list of software/languages I use on the daily include: SQL, Postman, DBVisualizer, and JIRA.
+A list of tools/languages I use on the daily include: SQL, Postman, DBVisualizer, and JIRA.
 On my free-time, I dabble in creating fun projects or playing games like Pokemon Go or League of Legends.
 Reach out if you ever want to talk about software or are curious when I'll ever finish a side project.

 ### Interests

-- 🔭 I’m currently working on **a site for my friends where we coach people to be slightly better at League of Legends**
+- 🔭 I’m currently working on **a gaming AI toaster (yikes i know) and trying not to spend money on Genshin Impact**
-- 🌱 I’m currently learning **more about microservices**
+- 🌱 I’m currently learning **more about microservices and API development**
 - 👯 I’m looking to collaborate on creating fun projects that might revolve around interesting APIs or, better yet, the Poke API.
 Also, designing APIs are really fun, so add that one in too

 ### My Values